-The first time I ever tried boiled (baw-led) peanuts was in Georgia.
-My lady knew about this real nice spot called Fred’s Famous Peanuts.
+The first time I ever tried boiled (apparently pronounced baw-led) peanuts was in Georgia.
+Jess knew about this real nice spot called Fred’s Famous Peanuts.
 It was just a little old country shop that you’d miss if you didn’t know it was there.
 I could smell the smoke and that distinct boiled peanut smell as soon as we got out of the car.
 They were the self-proclaimed best peanuts in the world and after tasting them, I can’t disagree.
 Fell in love immediately.

-Add all of your ingredients to a crock-pot and cook on high for 6-8 hours.
-You just want it to simmer but not rapidly boil, so it may depend on your crock-pot (no surprise ours is an old school model).
+Add all of your ingredients to a crockpot and cook on high for 6-8 hours.
+You just want it to simmer but not rapidly boil, so it may depend on your crockpot.
 When you’re done, cut it off, let it cool on the counter, and then throw it in the fridge and let it sit in the liquid for at least 24 hours.
-Then, snack away my friend.
-This would be great for football season.